 Once you’ve properly explored, photographed, and marveled at the Rice Terraces for a few hours, it’s time to make your way over to the Ubud Sacred Monkey Forest!

 “The Ubud Monkey Forest lies within the village of Padangtegal, which owns it.
 The village’s residents view the Monkey Forest as an important spiritual, economic, educational, and conservation center for the village.
 There are many points of interest that you can see here.
-Other than around 700 monkeys, you also can see 186 species of trees in 12.5 hectares of forest, where will allowing you to get abundant of fresh air.” — Ubud Monkey Forest
+Other than around 700 monkeys, you also can see 186 species of trees in 12.5 hectares of forest, which will allow you to get abundant fresh air.” — Ubud Monkey Forest.

-Now I’ve experienced some pretty awful monkeys in South-East Asia before, but the monkeys at the Sacred Monkey Forest were all extremely well behaved.
+I’ve experienced some pretty awful monkeys in South-East Asia before, but the monkeys at the Sacred Monkey Forest were all exceptionally well-behaved.
 I loved how they interacted with the guests, would let you get close to take pictures, and won’t harass you.
-You can also purchase some bananas to feed them, and get some fun photos of them on your shoulder!
+You can also purchase some bananas to feed them and get some fun photos of them on or by your shoulder!

-Fair warning though: monkeys are infamous for being quite mean as well!
-Do your best not to bother them in any way, and avoid eye contact, and don’t smile at them.
+Fair Warning: monkeys are infamous for being quite mean as well!
+Do your best not to bother them in any way, avoid eye contact, and don’t smile at them.
 I’d also be very cautious with any valuables you have on you.
-Monkeys have a tendency to grab items and run away!
-I’ve seen people have their wallets taken from a monkey!
+Monkeys have a tendency to grab items and run away.
+I’ve seen people have their wallets taken by a monkey!

-Finish your evening with a sweaty yoga session, relaxing massage, or simply knock back a few Bintang’s at one of Ubud’s Nightlife hotspots!
-My main advice would be to tire yourself out through the day though, because the next item on the itinerary has an extremely early wake-up time (but it’s 100% worth it)
+Finish your evening with a sweaty yoga session, a relaxing massage, or simply knock back a few Bintang while enjoying Ubud’s nightlife!
+My main advice would be to not tire yourself out through the day, though, because the next item on the itinerary has an extremely early wake-up time (but it’s 100% worth it).

 Ubud Itinerary Day 2: Sunrise Hikes & Ubud Cooking Class

-Now I fully understand that no one likes waking up between 2 & 3 A.M, especially if that’s for an intense hike…but there’s a reason why this adventure has become of Bali’s most famous tourist attractions!
-And out of all the places to do it while you’re in Bali, I’d recommend booking a tour while you’re in Ubud (it’s just a bit closer and will make for a tad bit easier of a morning).
+Now I fully understand that no one likes waking up between 02:00 am and 03:00 am, especially if that’s for an intense hike.
+But there’s a reason why this adventure has become one of Bali’s most famous tourist attractions!

 There are tons of different options for Mt.
 Batur sunrise tours, but here are three solid options with amazing reviews to check out!